max-mapper/menubar/docs/README.md

 - Use `mb.on('focus-lost')` if you would like to perform some operation when using the option `browserWindow.alwaysOnTop: true`
 - To restore focus of previous window after menubar hide, use `mb.on('after-hide', () => { mb.app.hide() } )` or similar
 - To create a native menu, you can use `tray.setContextMenu(contextMenu)`, and pass this custom tray to menubar: `const mb = menubar({ tray });`.
 See [this example](https://github.com/maxogden/menubar/tree/master/examples/native-menu) for more information.
+- To avoid a flash when opening your menubar app, you can disable backgrounding the app using the following: `mb.app.commandLine.appendSwitch('disable-backgrounding-occluded-windows', 'true');`